 where $d(y,i)$ is the probability that $y$ is decoded as~$i$.

-Sender and receiver have the common interest that the message is decoded correctly.
-That is, if the receiver decodes the channel output as the state~$i$ chosen by nature, then sender and receiver get positive payoff $U_i$ and $V_i$, respectively, otherwise both get payoff zero.
+If the receiver decodes the channel output as the state~$i$ chosen by nature, then sender and receiver get positive payoff $U_i$ and $V_i$, respectively, otherwise both get payoff zero.
+The incentives of sender and receiver are fully aligned in the sense that they always prefer that the state is communicated successfully.
+However, the importance of that success may be different for sender and receiver depending on the state.
 The channel transition probabilities, the transmission length~$n$, and the prior probabilities $q_i$ and utilities $U_i$ and $V_i$ for $i$ in $\Omega$ are commonly known to the players.

-We are interested in conditions so that the pair $(c,d)$ defines a Nash equilibrium.
-In that case, we call $c$, under the assumption that decoding takes place according to $d$, a {\it Nash code}.
-We denote the expected payoffs to sender and receiver by $U(c,d)$ and $V(c,d)$, respectively.
+\begin{definition} Consider an encoding function $c:\Omega\to X^n$ and a probabilistic decoding function $d$ in $(\ref{dec})$.
+If the pair $(c,d)$ defines a Nash equilibrium, then $c$ is called a {\em Nash code}.
+The expected payoffs to sender and receiver are denoted by $U(c,d)$ and $V(c,d)$, respectively. \end{definition}

+In order to obtain a Nash equilibrium $(c,d)$, receiver and sender have to play mutually best responses.
+The equilibrium property, and whether $c$ is called a Nash code as part of such an equilibrium, may depend on the particular best response $d$ of the receiver.

-The code $c$ defines the sender's strategy.
-The best response of the receiver is the following.
+A code $c$ defines the sender's strategy.
+A best response of the receiver is the following.
 Given that he receives channel output $y$ in $Y^n$, the probability that codeword $x^i$ has been sent is, by Bayes's law, $q_i\,p(y|x^i)/\prob(y)$, where $\prob(y)$ is the overall probability that $y$ has been received.
 The factor $1/\prob(y)$ can be disregarded in the maximization of the receiver's expected payoff.
 Hence, a best response of the receiver is to choose with positive probability $d(y,i)$ only states~$i$ so that $q_iV_i\,p(y|x^i)$ is maximal, that is, so that $y$ belongs to the set $Y_i$ defined by

 Hence, the best response condition for the receiver states that for any $y\in Y^n$ and $i\in \Omega$